kosl/ihipp-examples/docs/week4.md

 ![Example](https://ugc.futurelearn.com/uploads/assets/90/47/9047bd18-8486-4259-b346-7a890e8d9b81.png) *would be ideal as an animation*

 In this example let us assume that all the processes would like to share some information along the ring.
-As the picture shows, process zero would like to send something to one, six would like something to zero and so on.
-The idea here is that first we initialize the non blocking send and we send the message.
+As the picture shows, process `0` would like to send something to `1`, `6` would like something to `0` and so on.
+The idea here is that first we initialize the non-blocking send and we send the message.
 So, primarily we initiate non-blocking send to the right neighbour.
-As we know in non blocking communication after we have done that, we can do some work.
+As we know in non-blocking communication after we have done that, we can do some work.
 In our case we will receive the message via the classical receive function.
 So, in this ring example, receive the message from the left neighbour.
-And finally at the end, we have to call the MPI_Wait function in order to check if everything was done and for the non-blocking send to complete.
+And finally at the end, we have to call the `MPI_Wait` function in order to check if everything was done and for the non-blocking send to complete.

-Perhaps you can already see it clearly that fundametally it is non blocking in this ring example that helps us, so that every process can start the sending, but at the same time, we can still do something else.
+Perhaps you can already see it clearly that fundamentally it is non-blocking in this ring example that helps us, so that every process can start the sending, but at the same time, we can still do something else.

-In similiar ways we can initiate the non blocking receive.
+In similar ways we can initiate the non-blocking receive.
 So in our ring example it would mean that we initiate non-blocking receive from the left neighbour.
 This would imply that we will receive something, but maybe not now, maybe later, and we do some work.
 In this case it would mean sending information to the following receiver so, send the message to the right neighbour.
-Finally, we would call the MPI_Wait function to wait for non-blocking receive to complete.
+Finally, we would call the `MPI_Wait` function to wait for non-blocking receive to complete.

 Let's try to further consolidate these ideas by implementing them in the following exercise!